tesaunders/akldogs/README.md

 ## Data

-Data in this package is sourced from Auckland Council Animal Management [annual reports](https://www.aucklandcouncil.govt.nz/en/plans-policies-bylaws-reports-projects/our-policies/policy-on-dogs.html).
+Data is sourced from Auckland Council Animal Management [annual reports](https://www.aucklandcouncil.govt.nz/en/plans-policies-bylaws-reports-projects/our-policies/policy-on-dogs.html).
-This package contains the most relevant data for looking at dog control activities, so some data from these reports have been omitted.
-Animal Management has changed the way they report data in their reports over time, and other data is missing from earlier reports, so please note the
+This package contains only the most relevant data for looking at dog control activities.
+The way data has been reported over time by Animal Management has changed, so please note the following
-following:

 - A reduction in the known dog population from FY2017 to FY2018 is likely due to the removal of duplicate entries in the Auckland Council